Ontario Structured Psychotherapy (OSP) Program

 If you are interested in group treatment in OSP, contact AccessMHA at AccessMHA.ca.
 Here you can schedule a time for a short screening to discuss your needs and connect you to the next step.

-Transdiagnostic groups are offered starting on the week of September 4, 2024.
-Groups run for 15 weeks and can support clients experiencing symptoms of low mood, generalized anxiety, social anxiety or panic.
-See below for the start dates and timing for the groups.
+A transdiagnostic group is offered on Wednesdays starting November 6, 2024.
+The group runs for 15 weeks and can support clients experiencing symptoms of low mood, generalized anxiety, social anxiety or panic.

 TUESDAYS